turingschool-examples/frontend-mod-1-prework/section2/README.md

 # Section 2 - something

 Section 2 is estimated to take a total of 8-12 hours to complete.
-Similar to Section 1, this section of pre-work involves reading (both from this document as well as the 📒John Duckett book), 👩‍💻exercises, and 📝reflection questions.
+Similar to Section 1, this section of pre-work involves reading (both from this document as well as the 📒John Duckett book), 👨🏽‍💻exercises, and 📝reflection questions.
 Make sure to manage your time well so that should you get stuck and need help, you have plenty of time to do so and meet the deadline.

 - [Part A: Section 2 Focus TBD](#Part-A-Section-2-Focus)
 - [Part B: Conditionals](#Part-B-Conditionals)